-Although, either if the user is not aware of the technicalities involved in the generation of the key or if there are particular demands that the key must be centrally generated then these keys can be generated by RA also on the subject’s (user’s) behalf.
+Although, either if the user has no knowledge about technicalities included in the creation of the key or if there are particular demands that the key must be centrally created then these keys can be created by RA also on the subject’s (user’s) behalf.

-- Registration: Assuming that the user has generated the key pair, the user now sends the public key and the associated registration information (e.g. subject name, as it is desired to appear in the digital certificate) and all the evidence of himself and herself to the RA.
+- Registration: Suppose the user has created the key pair, the user now sends the public key and the related registration information (e.g. subject name, as it is needed to show in the digital certificate) and all the evidence of himself and herself to the RA.

-For this, the software provides a wizard in which the user enters the data and submits it when all the data is correct.
-The data then travels over the network/internet to the RA.
+For this, the software offers a wizard in which the user inserts the data and submits it when all the data is validated.
+Then the data moves over the network/internet to the RA.
 The format for the certificate requests has been standardized and is called certificate signing request (CSR).
 This is one of the public key cryptography standards (PKCS).

-- Verification: After the registration process, the RA has to verify the user’s credentials such as the evidence provided are correct and acceptable.
+- Verification: When the registration process is completed, the RA has to check the user’s credentials such as the provided information is correct and acceptable or not.

-- Certificate creation: Assuming that all steps so far have been successful, the RA passes on all the details of the user to the CA. The CA does its own verification (if required) and creates a digital certificate for the user.
+- Certificate creation: Suppose that all steps until now have been successfully executed, the RA accepts all the details of the user to the CA. The CA does its own verification (if required) and creates a digital certificate for the user.

 There are programs for creating certificates in the X.509 standard format.
-The CA sends the certificate to the user and also retains a copy of the certificate for its own record.
+The CA delivers the certificate to the user and also keep a copy of the certificate for its own record.
 The CA’s copy of the certificate is maintained in a certificate directory.

 Key Differences Between Digital Signature and Digital Certificate